 The District's mission is to safely collect, process, recycle, and dispose of treated wastewater while protecting human health and the environment in accordance with federal, state, and local laws and regulations.
 These objectives are achieved through extensive industrial pre-treatment (source control), a combination of primary, advanced primary, and secondary treatment processes; biosolids management, and water reuse programs.
-The District is presently constructing facilities that
+During the 2011-12 program year, the District was completing construction of new full secondary treatment facilities as mandated by a consent decree (U.S. vs. OCSD 2004).